32-Year-Old Pitcher – Free Agent

 Boof Bonser Contract Information:

-Agreed to a minor league contract with the Giants in November of 2012.
+Signed a minor league contract with the Indians in June 2013.

 To instantly reveal our fantasy analysis of every player – including Boof Bonser – simply subscribe now.